Houston vs. Dayton College Basketball Predictions & Picks - November 19

 - With 27.8 rebounds allowed per game, the Flyers ranked 20th-best in college basketball.
 They ranked 101st in college basketball by pulling down 33 boards per contest.

-- Dayton delivered 15.2 assists per game, which ranked them 40th in the nation.
+- Dayton ranked 40th in the nation with 15.2 dimes per contest.

-- The Flyers ranked 13th-worst in college basketball with 9.5 forced turnovers per game.
-Meanwhile, they averaged 11.5 turnovers per game (142nd-ranked in college basketball).
+- The Flyers ranked 142nd in college basketball at 11.5 turnovers per game, but they forced 9.5 turnovers per game, which ranked 13th-worst in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.